EciStg/order-placement/README.md

         -   **code:** every currency has a registered ISO alphabetic code
         -   **description:** not used
-        -   **name:** Human facing value that uniquely identifies the currency.
+        -   **name:** human facing value that uniquely identifies the currency.
         -   **remarks:** not used
         -   **number:** every currency has a registered ISO numeric code
         -   **precision:** total number of digits in a number